pypa/packaging.python.org/source/tutorials/installing-packages.rst

 global site-packages directory?
 For instance, on a shared host.

 In all these cases, virtual environments can help you.
-They have their own installation directories and they don’t share libraries with other virtual environments.
+They have their own installation directories and don’t share libraries with other virtual environments.

 Currently, there are two common tools for creating Python virtual environments: